FreeRTOS/coreJSON/README.md

 ## coreJSON Library

-A JSON parser in C complying with the official ECMA-404 - JSON Data Interchange Standard
+A parser strictly enforcing the ECMA-404 JSON standard, suitable for microcontrollers

 ## Reference example